 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance is a paperback edition that was published by Signet Eclipse on August 3, 2010 and has 339 pages.
+erotic romance that was published by Signet Eclipse on August 3, 2010 and has 339 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Saddled and Spurred, Rode Hard, Put Up Wet, Wrangled and Tangled, Long Hard Ride, Cowgirl Up and Ride, Rough, Raw and Ready, Tied Up, Tied Down, Wild Ride, Branded as Trouble, Shoulda Been a Cowboy, All Jacked Up, Raising Kane, Cowgirls Don't Cry, Chasin' Eight, One Night Rodeo, Casanova Cowboy, Kissin' Tell, Gone Country, Mistress Christmas, Miss Firecracker, Bound, Redneck Romeo, Unwound, Turn and Burn, Hillbilly Rockstar, "Schooled", Wrapped and Strapped, Unraveled, What You Need, Just What I Needed

 First in the Blacktop Cowboy erotic western series.
 Corralled revolves between a ranch in Wyoming and traveling around to various rodeos.